firebase/firebase-ios-sdk/AuthSamples/README.md

 # Firebase Auth Development

-This directory contains a set of samples that integrate with FirebaseAuth.
+This directory contains a set of samples and tests that integrate with FirebaseAuth.

 The Podfile specifies the dependencies and is used to construct an Xcode workspace consisting of the samples, modifiable FirebaseAuth library, and its